Search API Connector Documentation

 By hovering over a field header, you can drag and drop it to a new location.

-When you change your report style, enter a new URL, or if your API starts sending new or different fields, you need to reset the field mappings to match the updated field structure.
+When you change your report style, enter a new URL, or if your API starts sending new or different fields, you may want to refresh fields to match the updated field structure.

 You may also want to reset any changes you've made to column names or positions.

-To view the raw response data from the API, click the Show raw response button.
+To view the raw response data from the API, click the Show/Hide raw response button.

-- You can additionally use features like adding timestamps, adding request URLs, and truncating headers.
-These features are managed independently of the field editor, and can be toggled on and off through the sidebar.
+- Features like adding timestamps, adding request URLs, and removing headers are managed independently of the field editor, and can be toggled on and off through the sidebar.

-- If you apply a JMESPath expression, the field editor will display the post-JMESPath output.
+- JMESPath expressions are processed first.
+If you include a JMESPath expression, the field editor will display the post-JMESPath output.